How to Compute Fuel Cost in the Philippines

 For a Laguna → Manila trip (approximately 50 km) with a 13 km/L car at ₱66/L: 50 ÷ 13 = 3.85 liters × ₱66 = ₱253.85 one way.

-Remember that city driving, A/C use, and traffic jams reduce real-world efficiency by 20–30% vs. highway figures.
-Factor this in for more accurate budgeting.
+• City driving, A/C use, and traffic reduce real-world efficiency by 20–30% vs. highway.

 Fuel Calculator FAQs